sense-i-co/dynamic-docusaurus/static/dynamic/README.md

 ### Dynamic Content Previews Require Build
 During development, dynamic pages cannot be viewed when running the website with the `yarn start` or `npm run start` commands.
-The website must be fully build using the `yarn build` command and then the build output (in `build/`) must be copied to server set up to run PHP.
+The website must be fully built using the `yarn build` command and then the build output (in `build/`) must be copied to a server set up to run PHP.
 For example, one could use either WAMP or XAMPP server during development to preview dynamic content.

 ### Cannot Host Using GitHub Pages
-Since our Docusaurus website now contains dynamic content, we are no longer able to make use of the free, static hosting offered by GitHub pages.
+Since our Docusaurus website now contains dynamic content, we are no longer able to make use of the free, static hosting offered by GitHub Pages.
 Instead, website content must be manually hosted by an external server provider capable of serving PHP content.

 ### Dynamic Pages Require Reload